zhorifiandi/zhorifiandi.github.io/_posts/2025-01-02-reliable-messaging-workers-rule-of-thumbs.md

 ### Rule of Thumb

-> Messages with the same ID should be processed without side effects.
+> Messages shouldn't have side effects when being processed more than once.

 Strategies to achieve idempotency include: